East Charlotte, VT Demographics

 A map of East Charlotte's Population by Race

-Of the 180 places in Vermont, East Charlotte is the 150th most populous.
+East Charlotte is ranked the 161st most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+East Charlotte was ranked the 150th most populous place in the 2020 Census.

 East Charlotte's White Population